 Annual Income is the sum of all the wages, salaries, profits, interests payments, rents, and other forms of earnings that a household receives in a year.
 Income inequality exacerbates wealth inequality, and the two combine to increase inequality in access to health, transportation, education, and food services, among others.
 For families that do not have much or any money in savings or investments, income through wages/salary is the primary way to make ends meet.
 Differences in income by race lead directly to race-related differences in quality of life.

 NYS Income Disparities by Race

-The chart below has data for median annual household income in Ithaca City, Tompkins County, and New York State for the year 2015.
+The chart below has data for median annual household income in the City of Ithaca and Tompkins County for the year 2015.

 The median income of Black, American Indian, Asian, Latinx, and mixed-race households is about (or, roughly) $25,000 per year less than the median income of white households, both in the city of Ithaca and in Tompkins County.
 This disadvantage contributes directly to disparities in access to food, healthcare, transportation, entertainment, and the ability to accumulate household wealth.